The Heart of UTC has found a home - UTC launches Foundation

 UTC team takes coastal clean-up prize

-September 30, 2016: A robust team from Unit Trust Corporation, UTC, gave a good account of themselves by collecting the largest amount of garbage - a total of 401lbs, during International Coastal Cleanup Day conducted at Scotland Bay.
-On Saturday September 17, 2016, 13 participating crews took to Scotland Bay where over 2,200 pounds of garbage left by visitors to the iconic bay was collected for disposal.
+September 30, 2016: A robust team from Unit Trust Corporation (UTC), gave a good account of themselves by collecting the largest amount of garbage - a total of 401lbs, during International Coastal Cleanup Day conducted at Scotland Bay.
+On Saturday September 17th, 13 participating crews took to Scotland Bay where over 2,200 pounds of garbage left by visitors to the iconic bay was collected for disposal.

 ENVIRONMENT WINNER :

-Candice Cross of UTC's Finance Department is a picture of concentration as she records the debris collected.
+Candice Cross of UTC's Finance Department is the picture of concentration as she records the debris collected.

 WINNING TEAM :